Skip to content

 Export your model exactly how it’s shown in the wearables documentation.
 Making sure you’re hierarchy, LodGroups and bone binding is all setup.

-Import you fbx into the correct folder as outlined in the wearables documentation - Except this time don’t assign a skeleton.
-Leave it blank because we will need to import our new skeleton as we made bone changes/ added bones.
+Import your .fbx file into the correct folder as outlined in the wearables documentation - except this time do not assign a skeleton.
+Leave it blank because we will need to import our new skeleton as we made bone changes / added bones.

 image.png